UnitTestBot/UTBotJava/utbot-gradle/docs/utbot-gradle.md

 Utbot Gradle Plugin is a gradle plugin for generating tests and creating SARIF-reports.

-The `createSarifReport` gradle task generates tests and SARIF-reports for all classes in your project (or only for classes specified in the configuration).
+The `generateTestsAndSarifReport` gradle task generates tests and SARIF-reports for all classes in your project (or only for classes specified in the configuration).
 In addition, it creates one big SARIF-report containing the results from all the processed files.